MEET THE AUTHOR

 Examples:

-Diagnosis
+Diagnosis 🔍

 • Students may not understand the definition of a factor.

-• Students may be confusing “terms” with “factors.”
+• Students may be confusing “terms” (expressions being added or subtracted) with “factors” (expressions being multiplied).

-Treatment
+Treatment 🩹

-In expressions like this
+In an expression like

 x² + 3x – x²

-say, “x² and negative x² sum to zero.”
+say, “x² and x² sum to zero.”

-In expressions like
+In an expression like

 instead of saying, “x² and x² cancel,”